mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 ## Methodology

-This applet is step 1 (mrc-splitbcf) of the rare variant testing pipeline developed by Eugene Gardner for the UKBiobank
+This applet is step 1 (mrcepid-splitbcf) of the rare variant testing pipeline developed by Eugene Gardner for the UKBiobank RAP:
-RAP:

 ![](https://github.com/mrcepid-rap/.github/blob/main/images/RAPPipeline.v3.png)